 And it isn’t us.
 We aren’t our thoughts.
 We’re so much more than these thoughts.
 These thoughts aren’t real.
 They aren’t facts.
 They are simply thoughts, which come and go, like clouds in a blue sky.
 With mindfulness, we seek to train ourselves to make this vital distinction.

 It takes practice.
-People sometimes need to learn how to make this distinction, and to see where in their lives this is habitual, and how this unuseful thinking crops up and messes things up for them.
-Hence coaching in mindfulness is so useful.
+People sometimes need to learn how to make this distinction with mindfuless and thoughts, and to see where in their lives this is habitual, and how this unuseful thinking crops up and messes things up for them.

 Once people start to get this skill, they discover a hugely powerful tool that can transform their lives.
 You can learn more about all this with our very useful free e-course, to the top left of this blog post that you are reading.